Astrodome: Astrodome Revitalization Project

 After the failed plans of past years, the Astrodome Revitalization Project was proposed in September 2016.
 This plan would turn the dome into a massive underground parking garage.
 Specifically, the first step would raise the dome floor and use the space underneath that as parking, leaving the floor above for other uses.
 On September 27, 2016, the Harris County Commissioners approved the first part of the plan.
 This marked a major turning point for the dome, as some feared if the plan wasn't approved the building would be demolished.

-On January 27, 2017, the Texas Historical Commission voted unanimously to designate the dome a State Antiquities Landmark.
+In January 2017, the Texas Historical Commission voted unanimously to designate the dome a State Antiquities Landmark.
 Under the designation, the Astrodome may no longer be removed, altered, damaged, salvaged, or excavated without a permit from the commission.

 The Harris County Commissioners voted to approve a $105 million renovation plan on February 13, 2018.
 This plan keeps the parking garage from the Revitalization Project.
 Construction was set to start in October 2018 and would be completed sometime in 2020.

 The construction start date was later moved to early 2019 and was expected to finish in 2020.
-However, as of September 2019, the plan was put on hold with no word when construction might take place.
+In September 2019, the plan was put on hold with no word when construction might take place.
 It was announced in November 2019 that the Revitalization Project has been scrapped by Commissioners Court Judge Lina Hidalgo.
 Hidalgo explained that "The plan that had been designed wouldn't have yielded truly a usable building".

-As of November, there have been no new plans for the Astrodome.
+Vision Astrodome

+The latest project to revitalize the structure came in 2024 from the nonprofit Astrodome Conservancy, which would convert it into a multiuse destination with an arena, an elevated pedestrian boulevard, retail shops, restaurants and a hotel.